 To get all deductions you are entitled to, you need to keep receipts of any expense you wish to have reimbursed.
 You need to keep the receipts for all repairs, maintenance expenses, tolls, and anything else that may classify as a reasonable expense.
-Some expenses classified as reasonable can be:
+Some expenses classified as reasonable are:

-We recommend you keep your logbooks for 6 years after the last time you were assessed.
+We recommend you keep your logbooks for 6 years after submitting your tax returns.
 This is the same whether you are self-employed or an employee.

 If you use the simplified logbook method, you must keep the "base year" logbook for six years, beginning with the end of the most recent tax year in which it was used as a base year.
 For example, if you recorded your base year in 2018 and used it to establish business use in 2020, you must keep the base year logbook record until at least 2026.

-For more information on how to keep a cra compliant log book and all CRA requirements for 2021, you can check out our updated CRA mileage guide.
+For more information on how to keep a CRA compliant log book and all CRA requirements for 2022, you can check out our updated CRA mileage guide.
 You can keep a logbook whether you own a small business or are self-employed by writing down all relevant information in a paper notebook or saving it in an excel file, but it is easier to use a mileage logbook app to streamline the record-keeping process.
-If you have any questions don’t hesitate to contact us at firstname.lastname@example.org